 That’s okay!
 In addition to noticing her purchase at Julio’s Art Mart and adding it to her deductions, Keeper also found:

-• 💵 The money she paid her sister to help pack and ship her latest batch of portraits
+- 💵 The money she paid her sister for packing and shipping her latest batch of portraits

 You get the idea.